clwebexcc/LTRCCT3002/_pages/Lab0_Info.md

 # Introduction

-Digital channels are now more impactful than ever.
+XXXX are now more impactful than ever.
 These labs are specially designed for this Webex ONE session.
 The purpose of the labs is to give you a clear understanding of the New Digital Channels functionality.
 You will learn how to create and configure all digital channels including Chat, Email, Whatsapp and SMS.
 You will get a clear understanding of how to use scripts and troubleshoot issues by using the debug console.

 ### Lab Topology